amitdas2/okta.github.io/_source/_docs/api/resources/oidc.md

 The API returns Access Tokens, ID Tokens, and Refresh Tokens, depending on the request parameters.

->Because this endpoint works with the [Okta AS](/standards/OAuth/index.html#authorization-servers), you don't need an authorization server ID.
+>Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don't need an authorization server ID.

 #### Request Parameters